RedisLabs/redisraft/docs/Deployment.md

 > :bulb: Note that interception of all commands requires a Redis version that
 > supports the Redis Module Command Filtering API.
 Older versions of Redis will
 > fail to enable this.

+### `cluster-mode`

+If enabled, RedisRaft operates in a Redis Cluster compatible mode (with or without sharding).

+See [Clustering](Cluster.md) for more information on clustering and sharding.

+Valid values for this setting are *yes* and *no*.

+*Default: no*

+### `cluster-start-hslot`

+The first hash-slot assigned to this RedisRaft cluster, when `cluster-mode` is enabled.

+See [Clustering](Cluster.md) for more information on clustering and sharding.

+Valid values for this setting are 0-16383.

+*Default: 0*

+### `cluster-end-hslot`

+The last hash-slot assigned to this RedisRaft cluster, when `cluster-mode` is enabled.

+See [Clustering](Cluster.md) for more information on clustering and sharding.

+Valid values for this setting are 0-16383.

+*Default: 16383*